HexaCoreRepo/Modern-6/README.md

 # F.A.Q

+### When will it come out of beta?

+When it's ready.

 ### Why is it downloading as a folder?

 If it downloads as a folder, you are simply using a device that is automatically unzipping the file.